Gravitational Waves from Superradiant Cloud Level Transition: Introduction

 Ultralight bosons are predicted in many fundamental theories~\cite{Arvanitaki:2009fg}, and could constitute a portion or all of dark matter~\cite{Turner:1983he,Press:1989id,Hu:2000ke,Amendola:2005ad,Schive:2014dra,Hui:2016ltb}.
 Such ultralight bosons, if exist, could extract angular momentum from a rotating black hole through superradiance mechanism, forming a cloud around the black hole~\cite{Brito:2015oca, Arvanitaki:2014wva}.
 The eigenstates of the cloud are similar to those of a hydrogen atom, and hence the cloud and its host black hole is also called a gravitational atom.
 While the superradiance process will eventually stops as the black hole spins down, the cloud can exit for a relatively longer time, and radiate quasi-monochromatic gravitational waves (GWs), providing a smoking gun for the existence of the ultralight bosons~\cite{Brito:2017wnc, Brito:2017zvb, Tsukada:2018mbp, Isi:2018pzk, Palomba:2019vxe,Tsukada:2020lgt,Ng:2020ruv,LIGOScientific:2021rnv, Yuan:2022bem, Miller:2025yyx}.

 Such superradiant clouds can also form around black holes in binary systems.
-In this case, the cloud can manifest rich dynamical phenomena~\cite{Baumann:2018vus,Baumann:2019ztm,Berti:2019wnn,Ikeda:2020xvt,Choudhary:2020pxy,Tong:2022bbl,Baumann:2021fkf,Guo:2024iye,Liu:2024mzw}, and play an important role in binary evolution~\cite{Cardoso:2011xi,Ferreira:2017pth,Zhang:2018kib,Zhang:2019eid,Baumann:2022pkl,Tomaselli:2023ysb,Cao:2023fyv, Tomaselli:2024bdd, Cao:2024wby,Takahashi:2024fyq, Zhu:2024bqs,Tomaselli:2024dbw,Boskovic:2024fga,Guo:2023lbv}.
+In this case, the cloud can manifest rich dynamical phenomena~\cite{Baumann:2018vus,Baumann:2019ztm,Berti:2019wnn,Ikeda:2020xvt,Choudhary:2020pxy,Tong:2022bbl,Baumann:2021fkf,Guo:2024iye,Liu:2024mzw, Guo:2025ckp}, and play an important role in binary evolution~\cite{Cardoso:2011xi,Ferreira:2017pth,Zhang:2018kib,Zhang:2019eid,Baumann:2022pkl,Tomaselli:2023ysb,Cao:2023fyv, Tomaselli:2024bdd, Cao:2024wby,Takahashi:2024fyq, Zhu:2024bqs,Tomaselli:2024dbw,Boskovic:2024fga,Guo:2023lbv,Guo:2025ckp}.
 In particular, it is shown that a cloud that is initially in one of the eigenstates can resonantly transit to another state due to the gravitational perturbation of the companion object in the binary~\cite{Baumann:2018vus}.
-This process, which is called cloud level transition, typically accompanies with efficient momentum transfer between the cloud and the orbit, and could lead to interesting orbital dynamics such as floating orbits and sinking orbits~\cite{Zhang:2018kib,Tomaselli:2024bdd}.
+The process of transition between eigenstates is called cloud level transition.
+Cloud level transition typically accompanies with efficient momentum transfer between the cloud and the orbit of the binary, and could lead to interesting orbital dynamics such as floating orbits and sinking orbits~\cite{Zhang:2018kib,Tomaselli:2024bdd}.
 In addition to level transitions, clouds in black hole binaries can undergo ionization~\cite{Baumann:2021fkf}, mass transfer~\cite{Guo:2023lbv,Guo:2024iye} and even form common envelope.
 All these processes could alter orbital decay, leaving fingerprints in GWs emitted by the binaries.
 While the GWs from clouds around isolate black holes could be confused with other quasi-monochromatic GW signals, the dynamical signatures of clouds in binaries can certainly help breaking the degeneracy.

 In this work, we investigate the GW signals that are generated during cloud level transitions: As different eigenstates typically have different multipole moments, one may expect that the multipole moments of the cloud vary with time as it transits from one state to another during the level transition.
 As a result, the cloud will radiate GWs in additional to those emitted off the level transition.
 We study these GW signals in details, and forecast their detectability with future GW detectors.